kimbergee/blocitoff-js/README.md

-Blocitoff is a self destructing to-do list.
-Built by Kimber Gee using Angular and Firebase.
+Kioku is a self destructing to-do list.
+Frontend done by Kimber Gee using Angular and Firebase.